 Schitt’s Creek is a different example of a subverted apparent utopia because the town is not presented as a utopia at all — the set designers went to a lot of trouble to make the town where it’s filmed look a lot worse than it is.
 Although this small town looks dilapidated on screen, it is revealed to the audience that the people of Schitt’s Creek are warm and friendly.
-This town looks like it will be full of illiberal bigots, but they sexual diversity.
-The creators were sure of one thing from the start — they didn’t want bigotry in this feel good show.
+This town looks like it will be full of illiberal bigots, but they embrace sexual diversity.
+The creators were sure of one thing from the start — they didn’t want any bigotry in this feel good show.

 Is “The Housebreaker of Shady Hill” ultimately a story about fernweh?
 The main character wants to be somewhere else, for sure, and wants to be someone else.
 Ultimately he finds peace by ditching his temporary persona as a thief and returning to his honest, family-man status.

 “The Housebreaker of Shady Hill” is remarkable for the way in which Cheever leads the reader towards certain doom, only to end happily.
 Cheever certainly didn’t want to become predictable in his endings.

 John Cheever’s ecstatic and ultimately redemptive vision makes him singular among the suburbs’ sad bards; Cheever is rare among writers for his ability to consistently pull off believable happy endings….Ultimately the story has a comedic structure: The world gets more and more disordered, but in the end it’s put back together anew.

 But is the ending really a happy one, or are we listening to an unreliable — possibly manic — narrator?